 There’s a “24-hour clock” in a part of the brain (known as the Suprachiasmatic Nuclei, or SCN), and it responds to light and dark.

 When the sun comes up, the SCN goes to work.
-It triggers a rise in body temperature, the production of adenosine, and the release of hormones like cortisol that make us more alert and wakes us up.
+It triggers a rise in body temperature, the production of adenosine, and the release of hormones like cortisol that make us more alert and wake us up.

 When it becomes dark, the SCN lowers body temperature and triggers melatonin production; melatonin is a hormone that helps us sleep.
 Early the next morning, sunlight causes melatonin levels to drop, making it easier to awaken.